Rukenshia/st-hub/README.md

 ## Installation

 You can download the latest version form the [Releases page](https://github.com/Rukenshia/st-hub/releases).
-Simply download the `sthub.exe` file and execute it.
+Simply download the `sthub.exe` file .
 It is recommended to move it to somewhere to your Desktop in its own folder so you don't accidentally delete files that get generated automatically.
+To run sthub, simply execute the file.

 ## Features